-NetLogo models can be run as Java applets inside a web browser.
+For now, deprecated legacy support still exists in NetLogo for running models as Java applets inside a web browser.

 You can make a model into an applet by choosing Save As Applet on NetLogo's File menu.
 If your model has unsaved changes you will first be prompted to save it.
 Then you will also be prompted to save an HTML file containing the applet.